-5 Tips on How to make it in New York City.
-Even with a $25k salary?
+Make it in New York City, even with a $25k salary.

 Even though it was far away, my friends and I grew up dreaming of the big city.
 I needed to know How to Make it in New York City.
 Also, New York City always was always associated with high class and represented lifestyle and money.
 In addition, the city also provided a vast range of choices in architecture, culture, music, and entertainment.
 I came to visit New York City for the first time in 1983 and stayed with my uncle in the UWS.
 First of all, the city roared of new technology (I’m thinking Walkman or Color on a TV) and everyone was well-dressed with a solid east coast swagger.
 Truly, it was at that moment I told myself; I want to make it in New York and make it my home.

-The Reality of a Roaring City: How to Make it in New York City
+The Reality of a Roaring City: Make it in New York City

 New York comprises 5 boroughs connected by the Hudson River into the Atlantic Ocean.
 Not to mention, the city boasts a high level of density with over 8 million in population.
 We also house some of the most iconic structures in the world such as The Statue of Liberty, Wall Street, Central Park, The Empire State Building, and Times Square.
 As a result, the city of New York also incurs a high level of taxes required to upkeep this beautiful city and the metro system.

 New York builds up.
 We have no more space to expand (if we are talking Manhattan only) with huge potential in Long Island City.
 Also, Real Estate companies here in Manhattan live in a very volatile environment with an aggressive market.
 For this reason, studies made comparisons of New York with Boston, San Francisco, Chicago, Los Angeles, and Miami.